 These lesions to the intestinal wall affect the absorption process, which leads to malabsorption in the host (the incomplete absorption of nutrients).

-The inflammation in the intestine and the improper digestion lead to diarrhea, which has a particularly foul smell because the food has not been fully processed in the digestive tract.
+The inflammation in the intestine and the improper digestion leads to diarrhea, which has a particularly foul smell because the food has not been fully processed in the digestive tract.
 This is also the reason why cats suffering from Giardiasis lose weight rapidly.

 The trophozoites feed on the nutrients they extract from the intestinal wall to gather the resources they need to multiply.